Women at the Hague: Preparations

 Invitations to take part in the Congress were sent to women's organisations and mixed organisations as well as to individual women all over the world.
 Each organisation was invited to appoint two delegates.
-Women only could become members of the Congress and they were required to express themselves in general agreement with the resolutions on the preliminary programme.
+Only women could become members of the Congress and they were required to express themselves in general agreement with the resolutions on the preliminary programme.
 This general agreement was interpreted to imply the conviction (a) That international disputes should be settled by pacific means; (b) That the parliamentary franchise should be extended to women.

 The Congress

 The Congress opened on April 28 and was attended by 1,136 participants from both neutral and belligerent nations.
 The Congress was carried on under two important rules: 1) That discussions on the relative national responsibility for or conduct of the present war and 2) Resolutions dealing with the rules under which war shall in future be carried on, shall be outside the scope of the Congress.
 The focus was to remain on establishing peace immediately when the conflict ended and developing lasting peacekeeping measures.

-The Congress adopted much of the platform of Woman's Peace Party (WPP), which had passed at a January convention held in Washington, D.C.
+The Congress adopted much of the platform of the Woman's Peace Party (WPP), which had passed at a January convention held in Washington, D.C.
 The WPP platform included arms limitations, diplomatic mediation of the war, development of legislation and economic policies to prevent war, and creation of an international policing force instead of national militaries.
 Among resolutions passed by the attendees were affirmation of the need for peace and for no territorial transfers to be granted in a peace settlement without the consent of the population affected.
 Other resolutions called for creation of an international permanent council to peacefully mediate differences between nations, involvement of women in the peace processes, and women's suffrage.
 Participants at the conference established the International Committee of Women for Permanent Peace, subsequently known as the Women's International League for Peace and Freedom (WILPF). with Jane Addams as president.